 How Many Hours of Freezing Before Camper Pipes Freeze?

-Just because the outside temperatures are below freezing doesn’t mean parts of your RV will be, too.
-RVs with a four-season rating will often have ducts in the underbelly and in storage compartments to help keep the temperature above freezing.
-However, this will require you to run your propane furnace.
-You’ll want to ensure you have propane readily available to battle the freezing temperatures.
+But, just because the outside temperatures are below freezing doesn’t mean parts of your RV will be, too.
+RVs with a four-season rating will often have furnace ducts in the underbelly and in storage compartments to help keep the temperature above freezing.
+However, this will require you to run your RV furnace.
+You’ll want to ensure you have plenty of propane available to battle the freezing temperatures.